benjaminluck/selekta/README.md

 - Frontend: button to duplicate a selection
 - Remove tag

+# dynamic-structure:
+- Decide what to do with name: structure selection-v10
+        0 => B
+        1 => 2
+    OR

+    structure
+      [
+        [
+          0 => B
+          1 => 2
+        ]
+      ]
+  And how does this work when a file is placed in multiple structures?

+- Make sure frontend understands new structure

 # todo-future
 - Versions of files in /vault/
 - Frontend: HTML5 audio player (how could this be possible? small API in media folder that serves the content? symlinks?)